-- Build on their knowledge of subject matter as they develop pedagogical skills and research methodologies - Gain knowledge about the psychological, sociological, historical, and philosophical foundations of education - Apply these understandings in early childhood, elementary, middle, and secondary classrooms - Successfully meet the challenges of classroom teaching
+- Build on their knowledge of subject matter as they develop pedagogical skills and research methodologies - · Gain knowledge about the psychological, sociological, historical, and philosophical foundations of education - Apply these understandings in early childhood, elementary, middle, and secondary classrooms - Successfully meet the challenges of classroom teaching

-- Meet the federal government's "No Child Left Behind" definition of a "highly qualified teacher" - Earn the Reading Specialist Endorsement - Receive an Oregon Initial Teaching License upon completion of the program and passing scores on the appropriate standardized measures (Praxis Specialty Examination for secondary and middle-level licensure, ORELA for elementary licensure and middle-level authorization, and California Basic Educational Skills Test)
+- · Meet the federal government's "No Child Left Behind" definition of a "highly qualified teacher" - Earn the OLT Endorsement - Receive an Idaho Initial Teaching License upon completion of the program and passing scores on the appropriate standardized measures (Praxis Specialty Examination for secondary and middle-level licensure, and California Basic Educational Skills Test)

-The Initial Teaching License may bear endorsements in the following areas: advanced mathematics, agriculture, art, basic mathematics,\ biology, business, chemistry, drama,\ family/consumer sciences, French, German, health education, integrated science,\ Japanese, language arts, marketing, music, physical education, physics, Russian, social studies, speech communications,\ Spanish, and technology education.
+The Initial Teaching License may bear endorsements in the following areas: advanced mathematics, agriculture, art, basic mathematics, biology, business, chemistry, drama, family/consumer sciences, French, German, health education, integrated science, Japanese, language arts, marketing, music, physical education, physics, Russian, social studies, speech communications, Spanish, and technology education.

-\ These subjects may be added to another endorsement for high school applicants; integrated science and basic math may stand alone for elementary/middle school applicants.
+These subjects may be added to another endorsement for high school applicants; integrated science and basic math may stand alone for elementary/middle school applicants.

-Applicants seeking admission to the MAT program must hold a four-year baccalaureate degree program from an accredited college or university, with a minimum GPA of 3.0 in the last two years of course work.
+Applicants seeking admission to the MAT Plus OLT Endorsement program must hold a four-year baccalaureate degree program from an accredited college or university, with a minimum GPA of 3.0 in the last two years of course work.
 In addition, applicants must complete the following to be considered for admission to the program:

-- Master of arts in teaching application form and application fee - Submit one official transcript from each college/university attended - Passing scores on the CBEST exam, Praxis I, or PPST (see below) - Completion of the character reference statement required by Oregon TSPC - Three recommendations - A group assessment with the MAT Admission Committee
+- · Master of arts in teaching application form and application fee - · Submit one official transcript from each college/university attended - · Passing scores on the CBEST exam, Praxis I, or PPST (see below) - · Completion of the character reference statement - Three recommendations - · A group assessment with the MAT Admission Committee